All-terrain vehicle: Production pause

-Public Law 110-314
+US Public Law 110-314

-Public Law 110-314, enacted on August 8, 2008, separated ATCs from existing new production ATV safety standards, and requires new standards for three-wheeled ATCs to be drafted.
+US Public Law 110-314, enacted on August 8, 2008, separated ATCs from existing new production ATV safety standards, and requires new standards for three-wheeled ATCs to be drafted.
 This effectively suspended importation of three-wheeled ATCs, until new standards of safety can be drafted.
 As of 2020, such standards have not been drafted.
 While search engines can find informal information suggesting major Japanese manufacturers pressed for this measure due to an influx of inexpensive Chinese ATCs in the American market, no official documentation or cited sources support these claims.
 Currently, all manufacturers not based in the US are restricted from the manufacture and sale of new Three-Wheeled All Terrain Cycles, until safety standards can be implemented.
 Below is a summary of Section 232, which effects the ATC ban.